 The waterfall plot (CSD) is shown below.
 Again, something happening at 10kHz region.

 Conducting off-axis produces the following colored polar map.
 We see the dip at 9kHz on-axis being filled in as we move off-axis producing a strong ridge.
-We see a 90 degree listening window at 15kHz.
+We see a 60 degree listening window at 15kHz narrowing to only 40 degrees at 20kHz.
+Normally we’d want to see this at least double that angle for decent soundstage width.

 I then removed the stock bezel from the tweeter and mounted horn No.1702 using the same four screws that came with the tweeter.

 Burst decay with Horn No.1702 is shown below.
-There still seems to be the pesky issue at 10kHz.
+There still seems to be the pesky issue at 10kHz, although it is not nearly as bad as the stock tweeter.

 The waterfall plot for horn No.1702 is shown below.
-We definitely see things clean up with the exception of the 9kHz issue.
+We definitely see things clean up however the 9kHz region still has a resonance-15dB down in the noise floor.

 Step response is shown below.
-The result is marginally cleaner.
+Notice how the sharp disturbance is almost completely gone.

 I then conducted off-axis measurements for the No.1702 horn which are shown below.

 The off-axis colored polar map shows a more consistent and controlled behavior.
-The listening window at 15kHz has increased from 90 degrees to 100.
+The listening window at 15kHz has increased from 60 degrees to 100.
+Coverage at 20kHz has increased from 40 degrees to 100.
+This means that your listening room’s early side wall reflections in the treble region will be about +5dB louder.
+This has the effect of really widening the speaker’s perceived soundstage.

 Horn No.1702 (Below)